CiscoLives/LTRATO-2001/docs/tasks/task2/step2.rst

                 # Pass list of devices to testcases
                 self.parent.parameters.update(dev=device_list)

-    The following code is used to load a testbed file from the filename specified in the command-line option (**--testbed** is a command line key, **dest** – specifies the name of the object that would represent the testbed file in code):
+    The following code is used to load a testbed file from the filename specified in the command-line option (**--testbed-file** is a command line key, **dest** – specifies the name of the object that would represent the testbed file in code):

     .. code-block:: python

         if __name__ == "__main__":
             parser = argparse.ArgumentParser()
             parser.add_argument(
-                "--testbed",
+                "--testbed-file",
-                dest="pyats_testbed",
+                dest="testbed",
                 type=loader.load,
                 default="pyats_testbed.yaml",
             )